SamuelWhitby/LiDAR-GS-Benchmark/README.md

 python3 evaluate_template.py
 ```
 ## Evaluation
-The ground segmentation evaluation can be view through two mediums, visually or numerically.
+The ground segmentation evaluation can be viewed through two mediums: visually or numerically.
 For instances where the algorithm performance falls below the adjustable IoU threshold of 70%, users can visualise the pointcloud as demonstrated below.
-This allows developers to identify areas for improvement in their algorithm approach, highlighting points of over and under segmentation.
+This allows developers to identify areas for improvement in their algorithm approach, highlighting points of over and under-segmentation.

 ### Visualise
 The terminal output and visualised point cloud of the LineFit algorithm can be seen below.
-The colours provide a clear contrast in under and over segmented areas, as well as highlighting where the algorithm succesfully identified the ground plane.
+The colours provide a clear contrast in under and over-segmented areas, as well as highlighting where the algorithm successfully identified the ground plane.
 <br />
 <p align="center"><img src=images/linefit-visualised.png alt="Visualise" width="950px" /></p>

 ### Analyse
 Alternatively users can analyse the algorithmic performance numerically through the "results.xlsx" file.
-This file gathers results for 13 individual attributes against 8 perforamnce metrics.
-Each attribute is made up of 10 samples of 32 sequntial scans (with exception to the sensor data which is 10 samples of 1 scan due to requiring further labelling.)
+This file gathers results for 13 individual attributes against 8 performance metrics.
+Each attribute is made up of 10 samples of 32 sequential scans (with the exception of the sensor data, which is 10 samples of 1 scan due to requiring further labelling.)
 The attributes and metrics assessed can be seen below:
 #### Attributes
-Prior to sampling, the distribution of each attribute scans across the three datasets were:
+Prior to sampling, the distribution of each attribute scans across the three datasets was:
 <br />
 <p align="left"><img src=images/attribute-population.png alt="Visualise" width="800px" /></p>